FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: The Trust Assessment Model

 For the benefit QoS attribute, $ N_i(a_k) $ can be calculated by the following equation.

 For the cost QoS attribute, $ N_i(a_k) $ is as follows.

-The minimum and maximum SLO of each QoS attribute related to the cloud service of $ c_i $ can be obtained from $S_i(A) $, denoted as $ s_i(a_k)^l $ and $ s_i(a_k)^u $ respectively.
-Then the SLO of QoS attributes of the cloud service provided by $c_i$ can be expressed as the interval value: $ s_i(\tilde{a}_k) =\left[ s_i(a_k)^l, s_i(a_k)^u\right] $.
-It represents the SLO extent of QoS attribute $ a_k $ claimed by the CSP $ c_i $ to its CSCs $ U_i $ that its cloud service can achieve.
-However, in the real scenario, the SLO extent of QoS attribute $ a_k $ that the CSP $ c_i $ can achieve in its cloud service is determined by the consistency rate of the QoS attribute.
-Therefore, the actual SLO extent of QoS attributes $ A $ that the CSP $ c_i $ is capable of offering to its CSCs in the cloud service, denoted as $ \tilde{b}_{ik} $, can be obtained by multiplying the SLO interval value $ s_i(\tilde{a}_k) $ and its consistency rate $ \lambda_{ik} $.
-That is,
+The minimum and maximum SLO about each of QoS attributes submitted by $ c_i $ can be obtained from $S_i(A) $, which are denoted as $ s_i(a_k)^l $ and $ s_i(a_k)^u $ respectively.
+The SLO of each QoS attribute of the cloud service provided by $c_i$ can be represented as the interval: $ s_i(\tilde{a}_k) =\left[ s_i(a_k)^l, s_i(a_k)^u\right] $.
+It represents the SLO extent about each of QoS attributes claimed by $ c_i $ to its $ U_i $ that its cloud service can comply with.
+In a real cloud environment, we can intuitively feel the approximate SLO about QoS attributes that a cloud service can truly achieve by observing the AMV about these QoS attributes.
+Therefore, the objective and real SLO extent about the QoS attributes of cloud service that a CSP is capable of offering to its CSCs, denoted as $ \tilde{b}_{ik} $, can be determined by the consistency rate.
+It can be obtained by the following equation.

-where, $b_{ik}^l$ and $b_{ik}^u$ respectively denote the actual minimum and maximum SLO of the $ k $th QoS attribute.
+where, $b_{ik}^l$ and $b_{ik}^u$ respectively denote the actual minimum and maximum SLO of the QoS attribute $a_k$.